Efficient Error-tolerant Search on Knowledge Graphs: Proposed Approach

-The neighbourhood-based filtering may introduce false positives, because two matching labels may not be under the same path or have the same direction.
-In this section, we introduce a path-based filtering algorithm to prune out some of the false positives.
+The neighborhood-based pruning may introduce false positives as we mentioned above.
+We now introduce a path-based algorithm to prune some of the false positives.

-The path-based filtering algorithm compares data nodes with the query node in terms of their paths and filters out those data nodes that requires more than t edit operations to match the query node.
-However, keeping every path for every node can be very expensive in term of space.
-For a graph with average degree $\hat{D}$ and $d$-edge path indexes, the space required for using path indexes is $O(\hat{D}^d)$.
-Our approach to reduce the space is using the Bloom filter\cite{bloom1970space}.
+Our path-based filtering compares data nodes with query nodes in terms of their paths and prunes those data nodes that require more than $t$ edit operations to match a query node.
+However, keeping every path for every node can be expensive in terms of space.
+For a graph with average degree $\hat{D}$, the space required for maintaining paths of length $d$ edges is $O(\hat{D}^d)$.
+Our solution is to use a Bloom filter, which gets close to an optimal space usage~\cite{bloom1970space}.

 A Bloom filter is a space-efficient probabilistic data structure to efficiently test whether an element is a member of a set $N$.
 An empty Bloom filter is a bit array of $m$ bits, all set to $0$.
 There are $k$ different hash functions, each mapping an element to one of the $m$ array positions.
 To query for an element, one needs to find the $k$ array positions the element is mapped to.
 If any of the bits at these positions is 0, the element is definitely not in the set.
 If all are 1, then either the element is in the set, or the bits have by chance been set to $1$ during the insertion of other elements, resulting in a false positive.
-The error rate $p$ depends on $m$, $|N|$ and $k$.We set the false positive rate to $1\%$.
+The error rate $p$ depends on $m$, $|N|$ and $k$.
+We set the false positive rate to $1\%$.
 The optimal number of hash functions is approximately $0.7m/|N|$, and the optimal number of bits $m$ is approximately $|N|\ln{p}/\ln^2{2}$.
 The number of inserted elements can be estimated by $\hat{D}^d$, where $\hat{D}$ is the average degree of the data graph\cite{chazelle2004bloomier}.
-The Bloom filter based path filtering allows us to control the false positives at a low rate with a compact storage and an efficient access time.
+A Bloom filter based path filtering allows us to control the false positives at a low rate with a compact storage and an efficient access time.
 Moreover, it has no false negatives.